Ifeoluwapo123/hicxProject/README.md

 * Junit Jupiter
 * Mockito

-## How to Build Project
+## How to Build The Project
-* Using either Java IDEs (e.g. Intellij) build button to compile and build project or
+* Using either Java IDEs (e.g. Intellij) build tools to compile and build project or
 * Use below command build jar file

 ```bash